Frontend issues in Algolia's Magento Open Source and Adobe Commerce extension

 Use your favorite browser to help you

-- Search if the variable window.algoliaConfig is defined just below.
-This variable fetches all the configuration related to Algolia coming from the Magento back-office.
+- The HTML should define the window.algoliaConfig variable just after the <head> section.
+This variable fetches all the Algolia configurations coming from the Magento back-office.

-In the network tab, you can filter the results with the “XHR” sub-tab.
-Then you can monitor each call to Algolia’s servers when you type your search.
-By clicking on a call, you will get all the information relative to the request and the response, which can be very useful to verify if the search is working as it should.
+In your browser’s network tab, filter results with the “XHR” sub-tab.
+Then you can monitor each call to Algolia’s servers as you search.
+By clicking on a call, you’ll get all the information related to the search request and response, which can help determine if the search is working as it should.

-If you want to investigate the HTML code of the autocomplete menu with the developer tools, you can activate the debug mode in Stores > Algolia Search > Autocomplete Menu > Enable autocomplete menu’s debug mode.
-If you do so, the dropdown won’t disappear anymore when you click outside the menu, which is very useful to have a closer look at the HTML generated by the extension.
+To investigate the HTML code of the autocomplete menu with your browser’s developer tools, first activate debug mode in Stores > Algolia Search > Autocomplete Menu > Enable autocomplete menu’s debug mode.
+If you do this, the dropdown won’t disappear when you click outside the menu, which means you can take a closer look at the HTML generated by the extension.